Setting up the Eclipse Environment

 Adding additional plug-ins

 You might want to set up your Eclipse installation with more Eclipse plug-ins.
-Some Eclipse packages don't include the Git client.
+Some Eclipse packages don't include Git integration.
 If this is the case you can add more plug-ins to your Eclipse IDE.

 You can add these plug-ins from within Eclipse itself: